Introduction

 Reason behind architecture named as the “Shaniwar Wada”

 Do you wonder why Bajirao came up with the name Shaniwar Wada?
-Well, it Means Saturday Residential Complex.
-If you look into the historic area of Pune, you will notice that many localities and animals were named after the day of the week.
+Well, “Shaniwar Wada” means Saturday Residential Complex.
+In the historic area of Pune, many places and animals are named after the days of the week.
 This translates to the localities being established or founded on a specific day of the week.

 The Initial Design and Improvements